Home battery storage ROI calculator: Perth 2026 guide

 -

-Consider future needs: If you're planning an EV, a larger battery that can handle overnight EV charging pays back faster.
+Consider future needs: If you're planning an EV, a larger battery that can handle overnight EV charging is modelled to pay back faster.

 Every household is different.
 Use BillWise to calculate your specific battery payback: